FurkanOM/cnn-digit-recognition/README.md

 Project models created in virtual environment using [anaconda](https://www.anaconda.com/).
 You can also create required virtual environment with [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)

 This environment generated with tensorflow gpu!
+But it should be work without gpu

 ```sh
 conda env create -f environment.yml